Sokasz/discordphp-webhook/README.md

 ## Introduction
 Handle Discord web hooks.
 Send image(s), Embed links with thumbnails and detailed descriptions.
-This class is not yet setup for composer.

 ## Alternative
 xTech Labs offers a widget that you can post on your website